-NEX/ECO/OCEAN can help capture & track possibly more sustainable paths.
-Decarbonizing, electrifying everything, low-carbon fuels, efficient heat & cooling, green industry.
-Many more ideas will yet emerge, areas of particular advantage, certain themes, regions.
-Consider for instance, 14 of most volatile, upside constituents seen in NEX early 2021.
-These themes had been most up over past 52-weeks to early 2021, hence 14 biggest gainers then.
+NEX/ECO/H2X/WNX may help in looking to capture & track maybe sustainable paths.
+Decarbonizing, electrifying everything, low-carbon fuels, efficient heat & cool, green industry.
+Many ideas yet to emerge for particular advantage in themes, regions.
+Consider as ideas for instance, 14 of the most volatile, upside constituents in NEX early 2021; themes most up over past 52-weeks to early 2021, hence 14 biggest gainers seen then.

-NEX in Jan 2021 was then near highs, so we'd avoided looking at a peak time.
-Instead, here are figures from March 2021 when NEX components, like most growth & innovation equities globally, were instead in steep falls.
-Hence these % up figures are moderated by a look from March 3^{rd} amidst a then -25% YTD plummet.
-Nonetheless, here seen worldwide it's much like ECO's story where we'd noted big gains up +1,000% from their lows 52 weeks to March 2021.
-These were instances of rich gains globally.
-14 NEX components/themes with big deltas as of March 2021, that then showed gains of at least +600% from their 52-week lows:
+NEX in Jan 2021 was then near highs, so we'd avoided looking peak time.
+Instead, here are figures from March 2021 when NEX components, like most growth & innovation equities globally had instead begun steep falls.
+Hence these % figures are moderated by a look on March 3rd amidst then -25% YTD plummet.
+Nonetheless, seen here worldwide is much like ECO's story where we'd noted big gains up +1,000% from their lows 52 weeks to March 2021.
+In these instances of rich gains globally, the 14 NEX components/themes with biggest deltas to March 2021 then showed gains of at least +600% from their 52-week lows:

 Nio: +1,868% CS Wind: + 920%

 Plug: +1,624% Bloom: + 787%

 FuelCell: +1,476% Lithium Am. + 763%

 Renesola: +1,470% McPhy: + 651%

 Doosan +1,465% Enphase: + 649%

 Sunpower: +1,148% Flat Glass: + 627%

-Daqo: +1,031% Sunrun + 622%
+Dago: +1,031% Sunrun + 622%

-So 2019 & 2020 saw big gains in these green themes - but followed unsurprisingly by big falls in ECO/NEX 2021/early 2022.
-In 2021 ECO first fell with NEX and OCEAN; they then fell even more early 2022 - and could drop much farther yet!
-Should future climate bills again die - or equities crash on rising rates, inflation, the pandemic, war, etc etc - then these Index themes could plummet much farther, and swiftly.
-Outliers surely do happen: a US Debt default, terrorism, war, market crashes etc, these high-fliers could be far more seriously hit.
+So 2019 & 2020 saw big gains here - followed no surprise, by big falls in ECO/NEX 2021 & 2022.
+They fell more mid-2022 when ECO went down to low 80s - and could drop much farther yet!
+Should draft climate bills post-2022 again die - or on a stock crash, rising rates, inflation, pandemic, war, massive power blackouts etc etc - these themes could plummet farther and swiftly so.
+Outliers may happen too like US Debt default, terrorism, war, pandemics, stock markets crash, etc; once-high-fliers can be more seriously hit.

-But 2020, what was maybe special about gainers?
-For sure the above were remarkably diverse.
-Some energy innovations were scalable, to go 'on offense' against climate crisis, like solar & wind.
+What was special in 2020 about those gainers?
+For sure, they were remarkably diverse.
+Some energy innovations were scalable for 'on offense' against climate crisis, like solar & wind.
 Names upstream in solar then had included poly & ingot/wafer/panel manufacturing.
 Downstream we saw inverters, PV sales, and installation.
-There's advanced batteries and materials.
-Plus, much more speculative themes like hydrogen & fuel cells.
-Biofuels were diverse too given that new energy innovation should reflect a range of possibilities.
+There was advanced batteries and materials.
+Plus, highly speculative themes like hydrogen & fuel cells.
+Biofuels were diverse and present too given new energy innovation should reflect a range of possibilities.

 There's 'defense' too on climate.
 Smaller steps, extant infrastructure.
 Capture methane - otherwise indifferently released to air like a sewer.
-'Renewable natural gas' far from ideal; it may just turn methane to CO_2 - so combusted as a less potent greenhouse gas (and keeping rock gas going).
-Lower CO_2 or negative- CO_2 renewables, like aviation fuel, gasoline, diesel.
+'Renewable natural gas' far from ideal, may just turn methane to CO_2 - combusted into a less potent greenhouse gas (and keeps rock gas going).
+Or lower CO_2 or negative- CO_2 renewables, like aviation fuel, gasoline, diesel.

-Past equity gains like 2019/2020 in no way foreshadow gains ahead as seen 2021.
-Indeed, such big rises may auger sharper falls later.
+Past equity gains 2019/2020 in no way foreshadow gains ahead - as seen 2021.
+Indeed such big rises may auger sharper falls later.
 Regression to mean, nothing's certain.
 Or, they may point towards better paths.
 Once upon a time fossils magnified human power many-fold.
-Yet we can't let past dominance by once-magic fossils now waning - mean what's bad for fading coal, oil, gas - is bad for humanity.
-We're wiser to set out for a once-more, stable climate.
-Towards broad sunlit uplands, carbon back again near 280 ppm: this choice is seminal.
+Yet we can't let sympathy for jobs in once-magic fossils now waning - mean what's bad for fading coal, oil, gas - is bad for humanity.
+Wiser, to set out for a once-more stable climate.
+Towards the broader sunlit uplands, with carbon back down near 300 ppm.
+This choice is seminal.